-19 The most severe consequence of a capacity shortfall would be a loss of FEI's ability to reliably 20 serve customers in the Okanagan region during the winter season.
-As temperatures drop and 21 heating load increases, curtailment of interruptible and non-interruptible13 commercial and 22 residential customers becomes increasingly likely if customer demand exceeds the design 23 capacity limits of the system.
+9 FEI designs its infrastructure to meet the capacity requirements defined by forecast peak 10 demand, which, as discussed earlier, is the load forecast for the coldest weather event 11 statistically expected to occur with a once in twenty year recurrence.
+System demand is 12 strongly correlated with ambient temperature and weather conditions.
+The most severe 13 consequence of a capacity shortfall would be a loss of FEI's ability to reliably serve customers in 14 the Okanagan region during the winter season.
+As temperatures drop and heating load 15 increases, curtailment of interruptible and non-interruptible11 commercial and residential